ibm-cloud-docs/cloud-object-storage/upload.md

 # Upload data
 {: #upload}

 After getting your storage organized into buckets, it's time to add some objects by uploading data.
 {: shortdesc}

 Depending on how you want to use your storage, there are different ways to get data into the system.
 A data scientist has a few large files that are used for analytics, a systems administrator needs to keep database backups synchronized with local files, and a developer is writing software that needs to read and write millions of files.
 Each of these scenarios is best served by different methods of data ingest.

 Some applications may wish to restrict a user or Service ID to only uploading data, without any access to reading data in a bucket.
 This is possible through the Object Writer [IAM role](/docs/cloud-object-storage?topic=cloud-object-storage-iam).
-{:tip}
+{: tip}

 ## Using the console
 {: #upload-console}